23 Sep New Black Face of Canada

 Whether Black face-gate costs Trudeau the election or not, this tarnished his image of a squeaky clean, all inclusive, diversity pretty boy.
 He has been building this image up since his first campaign.

 I don’t need to paint Justin Trudeau as a racist.
-He is already the new face of a silent white-supremacist machine.
+He is already the new face of a Canada’s silent anti-Black machine.
 There is a hidden history of oppression against enslaved and freed Africans, indigenous Natives, Caribbean and African immigrants up north.

 Several decades of slavery, segregation and state policies that targeted employment, education and immigration.
 From the 17th century, still playing itself out in the form of the current system today.